Specific conditions for each auction

 Personal data may be transferred between Menhammar Stuteri AB, other companies in the same group, Trottex AB and TR Media AB.
 In the event of such transfer, personal data may also be transferred to third countries outside the EEA.
 In the case of transfers to third countries outside the EEA, there is a decision by the European Commission that the country has a sufficient level of protection and/or that appropriate or adequate safeguards in the form of, among other things, binding corporate rules and/or standard contractual clauses are in place.
 A copy of the appropriate safeguards can be obtained by notifying it to GDPR@menhammar.com.

-Personal data in accounting records will be stored for seven (7) years in accordance with Chapter 7, Section 2 of the Accounting Act (1999:1078).
-The deletion of personal data that is incorrect or not necessary for accounting purposes will take place every two years.
+Personal data in accounting will be stored for seven (7) years in accordance with Chapter 7, Section 2 of the Swedish Accounting Act (1999:1078).
+Deletion of incorrect personal data or personal data that is not necessary for bookkeeping is done every two years.

 The data subject whose personal data are processed by Menhammar Stuteri AB has the right to request access to rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing and the right to data portability pursuant to Article 20 of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).
 The data subject has the right to lodge a complaint with the supervisory authority, the Data Protection Inspectorate.